asefahmed500/Cally-IO/src/README.md

 - **Secure Authentication**: User signup, login, and password recovery functionality powered by Appwrite.
 - **Role-Based Access Control**: Differentiates between `user` and `admin` roles, ensuring data privacy and proper access levels.
-- **Lead Management Dashboard**: An admin-only dashboard to view, manage, track, and export all users who sign up.
+- **Lead Management Pipeline**: An admin-only dashboard with a visual Kanban board to view, manage, track, and export leads through the sales funnel.
-- **Intelligent Document Management**: Users can upload PDF, DOCX, and TXT files.
-Data is isolated so users can only access their own documents, while admins have read-access for oversight.
 - **Advanced Knowledge Management**: An admin-only hub to view and manage all documents in the knowledge base, including secure deletion.
 - **Configurable AI Agent**: Admins can configure the AI's personality, response style, and add custom business instructions.
 - **Business Hours**: Admins can set operating hours, disabling the chat and showing an "away" message during off-hours.